bluetoother/cc-bnp/README.md

             16: '0x2a05'
         };

-    ccbnp.regUuidHdlTable(0, uuidHdlTable1);
+    ccbnp.regUuidHdlTable(0, uuidHdlTable1);    // under connection handle 0
-    ccbnp.regUuidHdlTable(1, uuidHdlTable2);
+    ccbnp.regUuidHdlTable(1, uuidHdlTable2);    // under connection handle 1
 ```

 *************************************************
 <a name="regTimeoutCfg"></a>
 ### .regTimeoutCfg(connHdl, timeoutConfig)
-This method is used to register timeout configuration of commands.
+Register the timeout configuration of commands.
+This will tell **cc-bnp** of how much time it should wait for the response.

 **Arguments**

-- connHdl (*Number*): Connection handle to be used to identify a connection.
+- connHdl (*Number*): Connection handle to identify a connection.
 - timeoutConfig (*Object*): Timeout configuration.
 The following table shows the details of each property

     | Property | Type | Mandatory | Description | Default Value |